 Every year the Parisians commemorate the beginning of the French Revolution with a huge firework display around the Eiffel Tower and all day picnics on the Champ de Mars.
 It’s by far one of the most beautiful things I’ve ever seen!

-The best sights to see:
+The best sights to see in Paris

 The Louvre Museum